pbeukema/LabHacks/readme.md

 [Survival Guides](#survival-guides)

 ##
-All links on this page point you to open source and free software.
+All software links on this page are open source, and all other resources are free.

 ## Data Analysis
 * Start every new research project with a clear and universal directory structure for organizing your analysis, data and figures.
 [Here](http://nikola.me/folder_structure.html) is a template as an example you can follow for a transparent directory structure.